m-mora/SwitchBoardV2/README.md

 - ElegantOTA
 - Bounce2
-- The menus asre a hack based on a project developed by Kris Kasprzak [here](https://github.com/KrisKasprzak/ILI9341_t3_Menu)
+- The menus is a hack based on a project developed by Kris Kasprzak [here](https://github.com/KrisKasprzak/ILI9341_t3_Menu)
 - Preferences (To store in the ESP memory)

 ### Features

 - Update via OTA
 - 2 clocks sources, one RTC and one through NTP
-- 4 zones (releys)
+- 4 zones (relays)
+- 1 relay that can be used to switch on/off the source voltage to be distribute in the other relays